 Companies often use this approach in conjunction with a PEO arrangement.
 Any employees are hired through the PEO, which is responsible for human resources functions and takes on employment liabilities.

-The Representative Office is the flipside of the sales office.
+The Representative Office in China is the flipside of the sales office.
 No business activity can be conducted in this type of office, but it manages its own human resources duties.

 The company cannot hire staff in different cities.
 There must be a separate branch for each location where employees will be hired, or PEO services must be used.

-A Joint Venture is a partnership between a foreign company and a local company in China.
+A Joint Venture in China is a partnership between a foreign company and a local company in China.
 This option is often recommended when the support or experience of a local company is necessary.

 The joint venture agreement establishes how profits will be shared, technology will be owned and how the business will be operated.
 The joint venture conducts business in China as a Chinese company according to the terms of the agreement.